fourthetrees/occupant-query/README.md

 all data is temporarily moved to local storage until connectivity with the server is re-established.

-- A simple [flask](http://flask.pocoo.org/) server is included in the [`server/`](./server/) directory, which dynamically provides parameters to the elm app & recieves responses.
+- A simple [flask](http://flask.pocoo.org/) server is included in the [`server/`](./server/) directory, which dynamically provides parameters to the elm app & logs responses.

 ## Usage